efonte/underrail-translation-tools/README.md

 It decodes UDLG files by first validating the UDLG signature and then processing records that include support for gzip-compressed payloads.
 It can extract translatable texts in two modes:

 - `english` mode where strings following an English marker are processed.
 - `variables` mode where variable-text pairs are handled.
+In this mode, an additional flag `--heuristic` (default: false) can be used to automatically determine which string represents the variable and which the dialogue using smart heuristics (e.g. as used in the `rules` folder).

 The encoding functionality injects translations from a CSV into the decoded JSON and rebuilds the UDLG files.
 In addition, the tool includes a merge command that unifies existing translations from a base CSV with new extractions from updated game files.
 Batch processing is available for both decoding and encoding, ensuring that the game’s folder structure is maintained.